 Guilt over euthanizing a cat is often the first emotion you’ll experience before the sorrow sets in.
 You’ll need to prepare yourself for the 5 stages of grief after the event:

-- Denial – it probably will not sink in that your cat is gone at first.
+- Denial – It probably will not sink in that your cat is gone at first.
 You’ll still expect them to wander into the room at any time.

-- Bargaining – you’ll do anything to have your cat back.
+- Bargaining – You’ll do anything to have your cat back.
 Maybe if you volunteer at a shelter, a miracle will happen?

-- Anger – you may fly into random rages at the injustice of the loss of your cat.
+- Anger – You may fly into random rages at the injustice of the loss of your cat.
 Your cat deserved better, and it’s not fair that it got sick.

-- Depression – the overwhelming sadness of losing a cat is like a tunnel.
+- Depression – The overwhelming sadness of losing a cat is like a tunnel.
 You need to go through it – it can’t be walked around, dug under, or jumped over.

 You could write your cat a letter explaining why you made the choice you did.
-If you have a memorial site for your pet, leave the letter there.
+If you have a memorial site for your cat, leave the letter there.
 Just because your cat is not with you, it doesn’t mean they ever leave your heart.

 Grieving the Loss of a Pet Cat

 If you lose your cat, you will need to grieve.
 It’s no different from losing any other family member.
-Also, you’ll also have the emotional burden of euthanasia to contend with.
+Also, you’ll have the emotional burden of euthanasia to contend with.
 You must allow yourself to go through the grieving process.
-Tips for coping with the loss of a pet include:
+Tips for coping with the loss of a cat include:

-- Read the Rainbow Bridge It will make you sad, but also offer comfort.
+- Read the Rainbow Bridge.
+It will make you sad but also offer comfort.

 - Keep yourself busy, taking up new hobbies that would not have been shared with your cat.

 You did not end your cat’s life.
 Their sickness, injury, or the unavoidable passing of time did that.
 You made a choice, under professional advice, to end its suffering.
 Many cats run away to die, so you have spared them from having to pass away alone.

 No matter what way you look at things, that was the best decision for your cat.
-It may not be able to verbalize this itself, but your cat would definitely be grateful for your kindness and compassion if it was still with us.
+It may not be able to verbalize this itself, but your cat would definitely be grateful for your kindness and compassion if it were still with us.